Toiabzahoor/ZweiCFD/README.md

 ZweiCFD is an interactive and fun Computational Fluid Dynamics (CFD) solver and visualization tool built using C++, Qt6, and VTK.
 It is designed to run real-time aerodynamics simulations while providing a highly interactive graphical user interface for dynamically tweaking simulation parameters.

-## NOTE
-There might be some issues with the code. as i am working solo and managing my studies, i simply havent had the time and motivation to fix them all as i have been getting burned out by this project. i would appreciate your support and reviews so that i may get the motivation to push it to great heights!!!! :3

 ## Core Features